 Use approved LPG cylinders equipped with an OPD (overfilling prevention device) valve.
 Always keep the cylinder in a vertical position with the valve on top and installed at ground level on a flat surface.
 Cylinders must not be installed near any heat source and should not be exposed to sun, rain, and dust.
-When transporting and storing, turn off the cylinder valve and generator LPG valve, and disconnect the cylinder.
+When transporting and storing, turn off the cylinder valve and disconnect cylinder from the generator.
 Plug the outlet, usually by a plastic protective cap, if one is available.
 Keep cylinders away from heat and ventilated when in a vehicle.